18 Ways to Keep Remote Employees Connected and Engaged

 After onboarding, employees should get birthday and work anniversary gifts and cards or gift packages for major holidays they celebrate.
 It helps improve morale and increase the sense of team belonging with remote employees.

 In addition to sending gifts and building a culture of team recognition, companies with remote employees should invest in structured employee recognition programs.
-Recognition programs help People teams track people analytics and data, integrate recognition into their everyday work tools and software, and reward employees.
+Recognition programs help People teams track team members’ analytics and data, integrate recognition into their everyday work tools and software, and reward employees.

 Fostering in-person connections

-Organizing a company offsite is an effective way to get all your remote workers together at the same location, so most remote companies try to organize them at least once a year.
-Offsites help companies and People teams showcase the company culture and get people to bond on a personal level.
+Organizing a company offsite is an effective way to get all your remote workers together at the same location.
+Offsites help showcase the company culture and get people to bond personally.

-Whether it’s an end-of-year holiday party or an event to celebrate a big company milestone, it’s a good idea to gather remote employees in one place to celebrate and have non-work-related conversations and activities.
+Whether it’s an end-of-year holiday party or an event to celebrate a company milestone, gathering remote employees in one place is a good idea to celebrate and have non-work-related conversations and activities.

 Even companies whose remote workforces are distributed across the globe can organize events easily.
 If it’s too complicated to get the whole team in one place, you can organize events in several cities at the same time and combine on-site gatherings with virtual team events in a true hybrid-work fashion.

-On a more frequent basis, companies can provide remote teams with opportunities to connect in person on their own terms.
-Whether you’re using flexible workspaces or have office hubs for your teams, it can be helpful for employees to have access to a workspace when they need one.
+On a more frequent basis, companies can provide remote teams with opportunities to connect in person on their terms.
+Whether you’re using flexible workspaces or have office hubs for your teams, it can be helpful for employees to have access to a collaborative space when they need one.

 Employees who live in the same area can get a chance to meet up and get to know each other better, even if they don't work on the same teams.
 For companies like Future, getting together a few times a week or month in a workspace nearby helps them solidify work relationships and reinforce the feeling of team belonging.

-When meeting in person isn’t an option, virtual team building activities are an excellent option to get your team to bond, connect, and get to know each other better.
+When meeting in person isn’t an option, virtual team-building activities are an excellent option to get your distributed team to bond, connect, and get to know each other better.
 Some ideas you can use are

 Social time is a recurring company-wide (or team-focused, if you’re in a large company) hangout focused on team building, having fun, and getting to meet your team.
 You can organize these once or twice every month, and activities can vary widely, from live cooking, yoga, and quizzes to scavenger hunts and trivia.